stacks-network/docs/src/pages/ecosystem/contributing.md

 yarn check:style
 ```

+### Use Conventional Commits

+We use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) as and commits naming convention.
+Use it while contributing, please.

 ### Always use Markdown when possible

 It's possible to write standard HTML when writing in Markdown, but that should be avoided at all costs.
 We use `remark` to